Dining: Fine Dining: Lautrec

 After working her way from Cook I to Sous Chef at Sea Island, Kristin was offered a position at the prestigious Inn at Little Washington with Chef Patrick O’Connell and his legendary team.
 This is where Chef Butterworth learned the finer points of Refined American Cuisine.
 It was here where her relationships with farmers and private growers that her love for the farm-to-table movement took off.

 In 2010, Kristin returned home to Pennsylvania where she accepted a Chef De Cuisine position at Nemacolin, the very resort that had been the major springboard for her career.
 Taking the helm of Lautrec, a Forbes Five-Star, AAA Five-Diamond French themed restaurant, Kristin was finally able to incorporate her passions and personal cooking style.
 While at Lautrec, Kristin has been a featured Chef at the prestigious James Beard House in New York City twice.
 Her European influenced cooking combined with the incorporation of local farms and purveyors create a truly unique dining experience.
-Under Kristin’s direction, Lautrec once again received the coveted Forbes Five-Star and AAA Five-Diamond Awards for 2011, 2012 and 2013.
+Under Kristin’s direction, Lautrec once again received the coveted Forbes Five-Star and AAA Five-Diamond Awards from 2011 to 2014.